Disc degeneration

 As we age, our discs degenerate.
 Let’s take a look at some MRI images of the spine and different types of degeneration.

 This is a sagittal (side-on) T2 MRI image of a normal lumbar spine in a young adult.
-As a T2 scan shows water (and fat) as bright, the CSF (spinal fluid)1 is white as is the nucleus2 of the disc.
+As a T2 scan shows water (and fat) as bright, the CSF (spinal fluid) is white as is the nucleus of the disc.
 The discs themselves show normal height and no bulging meaning that there is minimal degeneration.

 This scan shows degeneration of the lower 4 lumbar discs.
 The water content is reduced, so the nucleus is darker.
 The disc height is reduced leading to bulging (similar to when a tyre bulges when some air is let out).
 There are tiny white specks in the posterior margins of the discs which are annular fissures (degenerative splits).